The Singers Tale- Recordings. ‘Heart to Heart.’ ©

 My song was submitted without my knowledge, but I had to be informed when it was to be televised

-And yes at 42 too old to sing —the men that sang?
+And yes, at 42, too old to sing —the men that sang?

 At least 3 of them were way older than me.